pdf/kodi-callback-daemon/README.md

 ```

 Note the double-slashes necessary for escaping the Windows paths in Python strings.

+_Note: If you're using this method, you'll also want to make sure that the daemon is killed on XBMC exit or startup, otherwise you'll get multiple copies running and they'll fight for resources.
+I'm not a Python guy, so I'm open to suggestions on how to best handle this._

 ## User support
 If you have questions on how to use the daemon, you may post them in the [XBMC forum thread](http://forum.xbmc.org/showthread.php?tid=194910).